 (Narrated by Muslim, 49).

 The basic principle is that it is haraam for a Muslim to forsake his fellow-Muslim, unless there is a reason to allow it.

-See Fataawa Manaar al-Islam, by Ibn ‘Uthaymeen, vol.
+See Fataawa Manaar al-Islam, by Ibn ‘Uthaymeen, vol. 3, p.
+732.

 Wali al-Deen al-‘Iraaqi said: